Skip to main content

 Treatment depends on severity.
 Acute pancreatitis usually involves hospital admission for pain management, IV fluids, and nutritional support.
 Chronic management focuses on pain relief, enzyme supplements, and dietary changes.
 In some cases, surgery may be needed to remove gallstones or drain fluid collections.

 Speak to your GP.
 For more information, visit NHS Inform, Scotland's national health information service.
-Pancreatitis Scotland is also here to provide support, guidance, and connection to our community of patients and carers.
+You can also download our patient factsheets or get in touch with us directly.
+Pancreatitis Scotland is here to provide support, guidance, and connection to our community of patients and carers.

 Living with Pancreatitis